sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/1_NLF1-0416/README.md

 1) Local turbulence intensity with the sustaining terms (green line): same way as the OVERFLOW and FUN3D simulations
 2) Constant turbulence intensity without the sustaining terms (red line)

 The grid sensitivitiy results are presented for the lift and drag coefficient.
 In the above figure, the x axis, h, is the 1/sqrt(total number of nodes), meaning smaller values correspond to finer grids.
 With the Option 1, Nalu-Wind results show similar trends to the FUN3D results.
 It is also seen that to achieve  the grid-converged trends, at least the third finest mesh resolution, ("Fine") is required.
 Overall, both Nalu-Wind and FUN3D show more mesh-dependence than OVERFLOW.
-This is attributed to the numerical shcemes of the unstructred flow solvers, which have lower aptial accuracy compared to structured flow solvers.
+This is attributed to the numerical shcemes of the unstructred flow solvers, which have lower spatial accuracy compared to structured flow solvers.

-Option 2, which applies a constant turbulence intensity, improves grid convergence, particularly at lower mesh resolutions.
-For more consistent and accurate results with Nalu-Wind, Option 2 is recommended.
+Option 2, which applies a constant turbulence intensity, improves grid convergence of the lift and drag, particularly at low mesh resolutions.
+For more consistent and accurate predictions, Option 2 is recommended.
+Option 2 is activated only if fsti is explicitly specified in the Nalu-Wind input with a positive value.
 However, it should be noted that Option 2 is valid only for single airfoil or single turbine simulations.
-For internal flow or multi-turbine cases, Option 1 should be used.
-Option 2 is activated only if fsti is explicitly specified in the Nalu-Wind input with a positive value.
+For internal flow or multi-turbine cases, Option 1 should be used without the sustaning terms.

 ## Results: Angle of Attack Sweep